samirsalman/PytorchLightning-BERT/README.md

 n_warmup_steps=None,
 ```
 Each of that arguments is given by [training, data, model and bert] config files, which you can find in the confi directory.
+By default the BERT classifier uses the Accuracy and F1 metrics.

 ## Run the project